 The architect John Russell Pope was no slouch when it came to creating powerful architecture.
 In addition to designing the original Dogwood estate for Thomas Frothingham, Pope also designed the Jefferson Memorial, the West Wing of the National Gallery of Art, The Abraham Lincoln Birthplace memorial, the British Museum, Lord Memorial Fountain (Somerville-1910) and Washington Headquarters Museum (1935) in Morristown to name just a few.

-Golf House almost loses to Russian Tea Room
+Golf House Almost Lost to The Russian Tea Room

 Beginning in the early 1970’s and through 2003, the USGA considered moving its museum to Rhode Island, Colorado, California, Atlanta and even to the old Russian Tea Room in New York City before deciding to expand its current site in the Somerset Hills of New Jersey.

 For two decades , the USGA Museum Committee’s mantra seemed to be “find a home anywhere but in Far Hills”.
 It explored several urban locales including Atlanta and Monterey, CA, arguing such a move would boost attendance to 300,000, above the 10,000-25,000 visitors who annually toured the museum at its remote New Jersey setting.

 So it came as no surprise that the USGA’s most serious flirtation eventually centered on moving its museum back to New York City.
 In 2002, the USGA purchased the Russian Tea Room restaurant and building for $16 million in bankruptcy court on Nov.
 18, 2002.
 (See NY Times Article)